alexnardini/FLAM3_for_SideFX_Houdini/README.md

 ## Load Flames files authored with Apophysis, Fractorium, etc.

-Following are some images showing FLAM3H™ rendering some of the Fractorium's example flame files.
+Following are some images showing FLAM3H™ rendering some of the Fractorium's example Flame files.
 Some have been modified to fit within FLAM3H™ available variations.
-The screenshots show Houdini Karma interactive on the left, and Fractorium with the same flame file on the right.
+The screenshots show Houdini Karma interactive on the left, and Fractorium with the same Flame file on the right.

 `Chocolate Scaffold in Too Many Dimensions by plangkye.
 Source: Fractorium`
 ![Fractorium to FLAM3HOUDINI 01](./img/FractoriumToFLAM3HOUDINI_03.jpg)